FICTION by TRIPP BERRY

 This series is planned for eight books and is written to feel like a science fantasy.
 It might be called low fantasy with some spiritual magic powers.

 These books are sometimes gritty.
 There is no on-page sex or modern foul language.
-There are, however, many depictions of significant violence.
+There are, however, depictions of significant violence.
 Biblical violence, it could be called.
 Some scenes are intense.
 Recommended for people (if you're not a person, then pspspsps) 13 years old and up, though parents should use caution and judgement for their own children.
 If these were movies, they're PG-13, similar in cringe to Marvel, Star Wars, and James Bond.

 Trigger warning: the bad guys engage in slavery and don't exactly treat women well.